Atrial Septal Defect (ASD)

 Sometimes a VSD is not detected until a person reaches adulthood.

-There is no clear cause of ventricular septal defect.
+There is no clear cause of occurence of ventricular septal defect.
 Genetics and environmental factors may play a role.
 VSDs can occur alone or with other congenital heart defects.
 During foetal development, a ventricular septal defect occurs when the muscular wall separating the heart into left and right sides fails to form fully between the lower chambers of the heart.

 Normally the right side of the heart pumps blood to the lungs to get oxygen, the left side pumps the oxygen-rich blood to the rest of the body.
 A VSD allows oxygenated blood to mix with deoxygenated blood causing the heart to work harder to provide enough oxygen to the body's tissues.

 VSDs may be of various sizes and they can be present in several locations in the wall between the ventricles.
 There may be one or more VSD.

 It is also possible to acquire a VSD later in life usually after a heart attack or as a complication following certain heart procedures.